For disco dandiya pioneer Babla, it has always been about the beat

 However, it is their work in the chutney genre that Babla and Kanchan will really be remembered for.
 Babla had heard the songs of the Trinidadian singer Sundar Popo (1943-2000), considered to be the father of chutney music, during his trips to the West Indies.
 “I used to like his songs but not the music treatment,” he said.
 So when he was approached to do an album in the genre, he grabbed the opportunity.

 Following the success of Kaise Bani (1982) and Kuchh Gadbad Hai (1984), Babla and Kanchan toured extensively during the ’80s and ’90s, pulling in the crowds wherever they went.
 In the latter years, they were often accompanied onstage by their children, Nisha and Vaibhav.
-“My school was very cooperative,” Vaibhav Shsh said. “if there was a tour coming up, they would let me take the exams early.”
+“My school was very cooperative,” Vaibhav Shah said. “if there was a tour coming up, they would let me take the exams early.”

 Things slowed down after Kanchan’s untimely death in 2004 – she was only 54.
 “Today, I only do selected shows,” Babla said.
 While he continues to perform at dandiya events – he did a show in Antwerp in 2016 – his last trip to the West Indies was back in 2010.
 Babla speaks with great fondness about playing in front of large crowds in the Caribbean.
 “They love to dance, you know.”